India Foundation for the Arts in collaboration with the Assam State Museum, Guwahati offered Two Museum Fellowships

 CSE has been a strong advocate of what we call 'good food' - food that is good for nature (rich in biodiversity), nutrition (not junk food and without poisons) and livelihoods (where local people derive benefits).
 A few years ago, they published the book, First Food, celebrating the diversity of such food and recipes from across the country.

-There will also be a series of talks and interactive sessions on the issues that matter to us from how to grow vegetables and making our own compost.
+A series of talks and interactive sessions on the issues that matter to us from how to grow vegetables and making our own compost.

 On the Margosa Lawn of the India Habitat Centre, Lodhi Roadanytime between 10am to 3pm.